pineunity/apmec/doc/source/user/vnfm_usage_guide.rst

 .. note ::

     mead-list command will show only the onboarded MEADs.
-To list the MEADs created internally for direct VNF instantiation, use '--template-source inline' flag.
+To list the MEADs created internally for direct MEA instantiation, use '--template-source inline' flag.
 To list both onboarded and inline MEADs, use '--template-source all' flag.
 The default flag for mead-list command is '--template-source onboarded'.